Hackingzone/airgeddon/README.md

 **El padrino** and [cLn] for Catalan translations, <br/>
 [Luan] for Portuguese translations, <br/>
 [MiAl] for Russian translations, <br/>
-[xtonousou] for Greek translations, beta testing, suggestions, the help received fixing code warnings and other stuff.
+[xtonousou] for Greek translations, beta testing, suggestions, the help received fixing code warnings and other stuff, <br/>
+[OscarAkaElvis] for allowing me to own his body when I visit the earth.

 #### Hat tip to